v1at0r/v1at0r.github.io/_pages/about.md

 When I am not studying math, watching anime, or failing academically, I like to trek and play tennis.
 I also like running and playing chess.
 I spend way too much time on [Reddit](https://www.reddit.com/r/mathmemes/) and [Spotify](https://open.spotify.com/album/7e4oUmqbUx0NV43JjmlxRZ) as well.

-At IIIT Delhi, I have had the pleasure of working with [Dr. Samrith Ram](https://sites.google.com/site/samrithram/home), [Dr. Anuradha Sharma](https://www.anuradhasharma.info/), [Dr. Satish Kumar Pandey](http://noncommutative.space/), and [Dr. Shilpak Banerjee](https://sites.google.com/view/shilpakbanerjee/home) under various capacities (for a very broad definition of working).
+At IIIT Delhi, I have had the pleasure of working with [Dr. Samrith Ram](https://sites.google.com/site/samrithram/home), [Dr. Anuradha Sharma](https://www.anuradhasharma.info/), [Dr. Satish Kumar Pandey](http://noncommutative.space/), [Dr. Krishanu Roy](https://www.imsc.res.in/krishanu_roy), and [Dr. Shilpak Banerjee](https://sites.google.com/view/shilpakbanerjee/home) under various capacities (for a very broad definition of working).

 At the University of Victoria, I have had the pleasure of working with [Dr. Aaron Gulliver](https://www.ece.uvic.ca/~agullive/) and [Dr. Sajin Koroth](https://web.uvic.ca/~skoroth/).